eastgenomics/STP_Rotation-IGV/README.md

 In the former case, it's important to be able to determine if a called variant is real or not, as this will influence whether additional work is performed to confirm the presence of that variant, and/or whether the variant is reported within the patient result.

-In the latter case, visual inspection can provide clues as to the reasons for non-concordance which can aid with troubleshooting and inform the development of improved methods.
+In the latter case, visual inspection can provide clues as to the reasons for non-concordance which can aid with troubleshooting and inform the development of improved processes.

 In this session we will inspect some regions of the genome where there are possible variants to determine whether these are real events or artifacts.
 These will include single nucleotide variants (SNVs), small insertions and deletions (indels) and larger structural rearrangements.